cmu-sei/causal-lair/README.md

     think it is running as (Note: Does not mean you need root permissions to run the container)

--   '\--rm': Indicates to remove the container after you've finished with it.
+-   '--rm': Indicates to remove the container after you've finished with it.
 If you wish to keep it around, remove this parameter.

--   '\--name': provides the name Docker will use to refer to this container.
+-   '--name': provides the name Docker will use to refer to this container.
 This is important, as if you don't choose a name, a new one will be assigned every time you run the container.
 If you are not removing the container, you will soon find you are running out